smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 ### 4.7.2 Start Service

-The issuer sends a control frame as already described in section 3 with encryption flag set to `1`.
+The issuer sends a control frame as already described in Section 3 with encryption flag set to `1`.

 ### 4.7.3 Handshake frames

-The system will initiate a TLS handshake to authenticate the application where the system's role will be the client while the application's role is the server.
+The system will initiate a TLS handshake to authenticate the application where the system's role will be the client while the application's role will be the server.
 The system will do this only once if the application was not authenticated before in the current transport connection.
-The TLS handshake data is always send in single frames.
+The TLS handshake data is always sent in single frames.
 The service type for TLS handshake is the control service.

 #### 4.7.3.1 SDL Protocol Frame Header